wouterbulten/wouterbulten.github.io/_posts/recipes/2017-07-12-sous-vide-flank-steak-bavette.md

 published: false
 ---

 Flank steak, when prepared correctly, is one of my favorite types of beef.
 It has a great trade off between being not to expensive (in comparison to cuts such as tenderloin) while having lots of flavor.
+When you cook the steak medium to medium rare and cut against the grain before serving, the texture of the steak is at its best.

 <!-- begin ig snippet -->